 Here are a few more quick tips:

 - Be suspicious of emails from your contacts with odd subjects or the email body text is not right.

 - Use throwaway email addresses from Nada or SimpleLogin

 - Turn off auto-loading images in your email app or webmail

 This is an excellent extra step despite emails looking a little bland.
-It allows you to decide each time if you’re willing to risk your privacy and security.
+It allows you to decide if you’re willing to risk your privacy and security each time.

 The following are the most common email application or webmail sites and how to turn off automatic image loading.

 - Open the Outlook application.

 - Select the Options link on the left navigation.

 - Select the Trusted Center option on the left in the dialog that appears.